Choosing your wool to spin, you’ve got a huge number of choices! How do you know what to look for to find the wool that will work the best for you?

 However, this is more involved and if you are more into the spinning that the wool preparation, think twice before getting a fleece.

 Match what you want to do with the wool you buy

-> I know that sounds very obvious, yet you would be surprised the folks that get a lustrous wool and are surprised that it is not very stretchy or get a down wool and wonder why is is not the best wool for hard wearing rugs.
+I know that sounds obvious, yet you would be surprised the folks that get a lustrous wool and are surprised that it’s not very stretchy or get a soft fiber that’s not the best wool for hard wearing rugs.

-> You need to match the wool you buy with the project you are planning on making.
+You need to match the wool you buy with the project you are planning on making.

 If you are just gaining experience, match the wool to your needs, maybe stretching yourself a bit out of your current competence level.